RottabMahmoud/react-calendar/README.md

-# iPro Suites Case Study
+# iPro Suite Case Study

 ## What the Application does